 The output bus is selected by clicking on one of the tabs at the top of the Console window.
 The above example shows the Console window for AudioFire8.
 Five different output busses are shown here: four analog busses and one digital bus.
 Each output bus has its own tab, marked either "ANALOG" or "DIGITAL", and a channel number pair.
 When you select a tab its title will turn white, and the other tab titles will be gray.
 In this case "ANALOG OUT 1-2" is the currently selected output bus.
 Clicking on an output bus tab simply selects the settings that are displayed.
 This means all input monitor parameters such as volume, pan, and mute only apply to the audio coming out analog outputs 1 and 2 of AudioFire8.
 To select, view and change the input monitoring and playback settings for another set of outputs you must select a different output bus by clicking on one of the other output bus tabs.
-Alternatively, you can use the function keys F1 through F5.

 AudioFire12 does not have S/PDIF, so it does not have a digital output bus; it has 6 analog output bus tabs instead.